Ebertfest

 Ebertfest is an annual film festival held every April in Champaign, Illinois, United States, organized by the College of Media at the University of Illinois.
-Roger Ebert, the TV and Chicago Sun-Times film critic, was a native of the adjoining town of Urbana, Illinois and is an alumnus of the University.
-Founded in 1999 as "Roger Ebert's Overlooked Film Festival", this event is the only long-running film festival created by a critic.
+Roger Ebert, the TV and Chicago Sun-Times film critic, was a native of the adjoining town of Urbana, Illinois, and is an alumnus of the University.
+Founded in 1999 as Roger Ebert's Overlooked Film Festival, this event is the only long-running film festival created by a critic.
 Despite Ebert's death in 2013, the festival continues to operate based on Ebert's notes and vision for the kinds of films he championed.

 The 2020 festival was postponed due to the coronavirus pandemic.
 The 22nd edition of the event was rescheduled three times, eventually opening on April 20, 2022.

+In September 2025, it was announced that the 2025 event marked its final year in Champaign, citing "financial considerations".
+The announcement did not include specific details about the future of the festival, but said that festival founders "are actively exploring inspired ideas for reinventing Ebertfest".

 Origins

 The festival is a direct descendant of a program put on at the University of Illinois at Urbana–Champaign in 1997 called Cyberfest which used the supposed birthday of HAL (the computer in the film 2001: A Space Odyssey) to highlight the University's involvement in the history of computers and computing.
 The film was to be shown as part of Cyberfest, Roger Ebert had agreed to host and actor Gary Lockwood was a special guest.

 It was suggested that the film should ideally be shown as it was originally, in 70 mm format.
 The original plan was to have the screening at the University's performing arts center but time constraints vs. the need to install projection equipment and elaborate six channel sound made this impossible.
 Someone suggested looking at the Virginia Theatre, as 70 mm films had been shown there in the past.
 At this point the theatre was in the hands of a local live theatre group and had not run films since sold by a theatre chain.
 All concerned were pleasantly surprised to learn the chain had left behind not only what is reputed to be the finest 35/70 mm projector made but also the screen and speakers.
 The rest of the equipment was brought in for the special showing which went perfectly.